Why IUDs Might Be The Most Effective Birth Control

 Function: The progestin-containing IUDs (ex.
 Mirena or Skyla) prevent pregnancy by:

-• Thickening cervical mucous so sperm can't penetrate it
+- Thickening cervical mucous so sperm can't penetrate it

-• Slowing down the sperm's movement in the fallopian tube, so the egg and sperm are less likely to meet
+- Slowing down the sperm's movement in the fallopian tube so the egg and sperm are less likely to meet

-• Thinning the uterine lining to prevent implantation
+- Thinning the uterine lining to prevent implantation

-• Suppressing ovulation
+- Suppressing ovulation

 The copper IUD (Paragard) contains no hormones but interferes with sperm movement and egg fertilization and works to prevent implantation.

 Side effects: The most common side effect of the progestin IUD is irregular bleeding for the first three to six months while the body is getting used to the hormone.
 Although it's not usually heavy, it may be persistent, annoying, or last for a prolonged time.
 Some users of the progestin IUD may not menstruate at all.
-Rarely, women complain of bloating, weight gain, headaches, or acne.
+In rare cases, women complain of bloating, weight gain, headaches, or acne.

 The copper IUD doesn't regulate your period because it doesn't contain hormones.
-So the most common side effect is a slightly heavier period.
+So, the most common side effect is a slightly heavier period.

-Rarely, an IUD moves outside the uterine cavity and into the uterine muscle or penetrates through the uterine muscle into the pelvic cavity.
+In very rare cases, an IUD moves outside the uterine cavity and into the uterine muscle or penetrates through the uterine muscle into the pelvic cavity.
 It's even rarer for it to fall out entirely.

 How does the insert work?